 These accidents can occur in any number of ways that justify claims for compensation:

-- Medical malpractice, which can include negligent acts by a number of medical professionals (not just doctors) and defective medical devices
+- Medical malpractice, which can include negligent acts by a number of medical professionals (including dentists) and defective medical devices.

 - Workplace injuries, where in the course of working an employee is injured at the worksite because of dangerous conditions, the actions of a co-worker or a work-related vehicle accident.

 If you’ve been injured because of the actions or inactions of others, you may have a legal right to compensation for those injuries — your pain and suffering, disability, lost wages and medical bills.
 Alderman & Hutcherson helps personal injury victims recover the fair compensation they’re entitled to under the law.
 We understand how stressful this situation is; we help our clients get the best medical care possible; and we deal with the insurance companies so our clients can focus on their physical, emotional and professional recovery.

 If you or a family member have been seriously injured, you may want or need compensation for those injuries and related costs, but you may be intimidated by the thought of having to go through the legal process.
 Don’t be intimidated.
 We’re here to help.